pantheon-systems/documentation/source/content/terminus/08-directory.md

 You can extend Terminus functionality and add commands by installing [third-party plugins](https://github.com/terminus-plugin-project) or by [creating your own plugins](/terminus/create).

-The list below provides a small sample of popular plugins available for Terminus 1.x:
+The list below provides a small sample of popular plugins available for Terminus:

 <CardGroup>